Daniela-phys/Stock_Price_Notifier/ReadMe.md

 To solve this task, I have used the python package selenium.
 Even though I feel like using selenium for this kind of task is a bit much, the site seems to use some placeholders, making it impossible to just read the number out simply from the html.

+For the part of sending the E-Mail I am using built-in Python packages `email` and `smtp`.
+Former I'll use to create the e-mail in a sendable format and latter will be used for establishing a connection to the smtp sever for outlook.

 ## How to run the Code